 AUTHORIZATION: The Newark Bay Channels were authorized by the Rivers and Harbors Acts of 1922 and subsequently modified on 1943, 1954, 1964, 1966, 1975, 1985 and Water Resources Development Acts of 1986 and 1990.

-STATUS: In FY2021 funds will be for commonly performed Operations & Maintenance (O&M) work including solicitation and award of a maintenance dredging contract in FY21.
-Funds are also being used for sediment sampling & testing, in preparation for out-year (FY2022 contract award anticipated); production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website ( https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for FY2021.
+STATUS: In FY2023 funds will be used for commonly performed Operations & Maintenance (O&M) work including solicitation and award of a maintenance dredging contract in FY23.
+Funds are also being used to close out the contract awarded in FY22; monitoring of the channel shoaling conditions and coordination with the users and stakeholders; production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website below is also scheduled for FY2023. https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/

 P: (917) 790-8636